drewmjohnston/drewmjohnston.github.io/_pages/about.md

 ---
 I'm a Ph.D student in Economics at Harvard, where I think about cities, the social world, and the interactions between them.

-At Harvard, I am affiliated with Opportunity Insights.
+At Harvard, I am affiliated with Opportunity Insights and the Institute for Quantitative Social Science.

 Before graduate school, I was at Columbia, where I earned a BA in Computer Science and Economics.